 How are Short Cuts Created or Edited?

-Use the Update Manager application to create and edit Short Cuts.
-Development Short Cuts typically identify each patch and can be locked to a specific patch.
-Production Short Cuts can point to a custom fast loading application.
-Development Short Cuts can be modified by updating each patch to the latest and/or adding new patches.
-Production Short Cuts typically point to the latest version of a custom fast loading application, and so do not need to be modified.
-To update a fast loading Short Cut, Roos Instruments provides a new version of the fast loading application and the Short Cut will use that automatically.
+RI uses the Update Manager application to create and edit Short Cuts.
+At RI, Short Cuts typically identify each patch and can be locked to a specific patch.
+Development and Production Short Cuts point to a custom fast loading application.
+Development Short Cuts can be updated so the revision history shows the previous versions.
+Once validated, Production Short Cuts typically point to a copy of a specific Dev App.
+To update a Short Cut, Roos Instruments provides a new version of the fast loading application and matching Short Cut.

 How are Short Cuts Managed?

 Roos Instruments provides updated development and production Short Cuts that will include all the necessary patches or applications.
 Simply import the .gzp with the Short Cut and launch it from Guru.
 Development Short Cuts are typically always available from the Short Cut list and can be removed by obsoleting the Short Cut with Guru Explorer.
 Fast loading applications, however, are new revisions of a single application object and so the operator will only see the latest revision listed from the Short Cuts button.

 How can Production or Fast Loading Short Cuts be Restored?

 Production Short Cuts can be restored from the Revision History > Make Last Revision Of feature of Guru Browser.
 Use Guru Browser to change Key 1 to ri.sys.ObjClass = RiApplication, to identify a row with a ri.sys.Title of "Acme Production".
 Choose "Revision History" tab at the bottom of the window, identify the revision of the application to restore and then choose Make Last Revision Of from the right button menu.
 It will launch the restored version the next time the Short Cut pointing to that application is selected.

 Please contact [email protected] whenever restoring Short Cuts to help resolve the underlying issue that may have caused the problem.